 News outlets can’t afford to ignore it.
 Everybody’s heard of it, but nobody really knows what it is.
-It’s CBD, and, for that matter, a host of other constituents of the cannabis plant making big waves in headlines and on shelves.
+It’s CBD, and, for that matter, a host of other constituents of the cannabis plant making big waves in headlines and on shelves, such as CBG.

 The mystery surrounding this ubiquitous cannabinoid, second in fame only to THC, isn’t just a consumer issue—scientists are also pretty much in the dark.
 Recently, The Atlantic described CBD’s ascendance with the only metric we can all understand: at its zenith, CBD received three times more Google queries than Beyoncé.